Mustafa0849/Stellar-Hackathon-Project/EXTENSION_BUILD.md

 ### 5. Test the Extension

 1. Click the extension icon in Chrome's toolbar
-2. The Nova Wallet popup should open (360x600px)
+2. The Caelus Wallet popup should open (360x600px)
 3. You should see the onboarding screen

 ## Project Structure